roytu/pySymReg/README.md

 Symbolic Regression with Python!
 Maybe I'll finish this one this time.

-Currently implementing feedforward neural network behavior.
-Run:
+Now with 4x less half-assed documentation!

+Run

 python tests.py

 to see tests.
+To run your own tests, see testNetwork in test_utils.py